zobornost/Dendron/notes/unholy.rules.heroic.md

 * What should I be on the lookout for?
 * What am I missing?

-When you try to _read a person_ roll 1D20 and add your Perception.
+When you try to get a read on someone, or discern their motives, intentions, or desires, roll 1D20 and add your Perception.

 | Roll  | Result                                            |
 |-------|---------------------------------------------------|